Greetings Card (FSC Board)

 Elephants are one of my favourite mammals.
 Gentle, strong, intelligent, and tactile are just a few of the words to describe this beautiful African Gentle Giant.

 The elephant is inextricably linked with his surroundings and the survival of so many other species.

 As elephants migrate in search of food and water they alter the landscape to suit their needs, sometimes in quite a seemingly destructive manner.
-Large elephants will topple trees with ease in order to make it easier to access the fruits, leaves or seed pods; making this food more accessible for many herbivorous animals, such as impala, gerenuk and black rhinoceros.
+Large elephants will topple trees with ease in order to make it easier to access the fruits, leaves, or seed pods; making this food more accessible for many herbivorous animals, such as impala, gerenuk, and black rhinoceros.

 Elephants also have strong family bonds and demonstrate their tenderness and gentleness in the ways in which they care for one another, especially the young.
 An elephant’s need for physical contact is very strong and it uses its trunk to satisfy this tactile need.

 My pencil portrait of an elephant was portrayed from a photograph taken in Etosha National Park, Namibia by Andrew Watts.
 The elephant was in a long-distance shot among other animals.
 I chose to portray my Gentle Giant at close quarters, in order to convey his size and power.
-Wishing also to produce a bold image, I used pencil to accentuate the softness and ruggedness of his skin.
+Wishing also to produce a bold image, I used a graphite pencil to accentuate the softness and ruggedness of his skin.

-I will never forget the feeling that swept over me - sheer sadness and emptiness enveloped me as I looked up into the eyes of my very first elephant.
+I will never forget the feeling that swept over me – sheer sadness and emptiness enveloped me as I looked up into the eyes of my very first elephant.
 As we looked at each other time seemed to stand still.
 Probably only seconds passed but I was transfixed and I remember hoping with all my heart that she would know I was a friend.
-As I walked away, I wondered what sort of friend though.
+As I walked away, I questioned what sort of friend though.
 I felt absolutely helpless and also felt I was betraying her; as I was leaving her there.